ALEXANDER KASHPURIN (1996) is a concert pianist, conductor and piano teacher living in St. Petersburg

 Alexander has toured the Netherlands, Germany, Latvia, Lithuania, Belarus, Poland, Austria, Spain, Bulgaria, Mongolia and China, Italy, Greece, Morocco, Azerbaijan, Tanzania.

-Alexander collaborated with various conductors including G. Rinkevičius, Z. Gugkaev, M. Fedotov, A. Kantorov.
+Alexander collaborated with various conductors including G. Rinkevičius, Z. Gugkaev, M. Fedotov, V. Gergiev, A. Kantorov, A. Titov, Modestas Pitrenas.

 Masterclasses include: Willem Brons (Netherlands), Tamas Vasary (Hungary), Cyprien Katsaris (France), Dmitri Bashkirov (Russia), Gotlieb Wallisch (Austria), Daniel Pollack (USA), Alexandra Tuerk-Espitalier (Germany), Alexander Sandler (Russia) and Louis Lortie (Belgium).